oinak/regularity/README.md

-## DSL methods
+## Documentation

+**regularity** instances expose a set of methods
+(the _DSL methods_)
+which allow you to declaratively build the regular expression you want.
+They all return `this`,
+so they are chainable.
+Notice that the order in which you call these methods determines the order in which the pattern is assembled.

+All _DSL methods_ accept at least
+one of the following signatures: either a _patterned constraint_, which is expected to be a single string, such as `then("xyz")`, or a _numbered constraint_, composed by a count and a pattern, such as `atLeast(2, 'ab')`.

+In addition, the following _special identifers_
-Most methods accept the same pattern signature - you can either specify a patterned constraint such as `then("xyz")`, or a numbered constraint such as `then(2, 'digits')`.
-The following special identifers are supported as a shorthand for some common patterns:
+are supported as a shorthand for some common patterns:

 ```javascript
 'digit'        : '[0-9]'